 Instructions

-Combine 5 cups of the milk, sugar, and salt in a large saucepan.
-Bring to a boil over medium-high heat, stirring frequently so the sugar doesn't scorch on the bottom of the pan (watching carefully, as the liquid will quickly rise to the top of the pan.)
+Combine the milk, sugar, and salt in a large saucepan.
+Bring to a boil over medium-high heat, stirring frequently so the sugar doesn't scorch on the bottom of the pan (watching carefully, as the liquid can quickly rise to the top of the pan.)

-Temper the egg: in a large measuring cup, whisk together the egg and remaining 1/2 cup milk.
-Slowly pour 1/2 cup of the hot rice into the egg mixture, then add that back into the pot; stir to combine.
+Temper the egg: in a large measuring cup, whisk together the egg with 1/2 cup of the hot rice, then add that back into the pot; stir to combine.

 Add in the raisins and cinnamon; cook for another 3-5 minutes or so, stirring constantly, until raisins plump and pudding is thickened.